robert-mclean/cfb-comparisons/README.md

 ## Client

-Next.js app with Apollo Client, GraphQL Code Generator and React-Bootstrap.
+Next.js app with Apollo Client, GraphQL Code Generator, and React-Bootstrap.

 Deployed in production with Vercel.